margsoftbf/Cartore/README.md

 # Cartore

-Cartore is a Shopping Cart create by using React and Typescript
+Cartore is a Shopping Cart create by React and Typescript.
+I was focus on work with React components, and typescript to works well.
+I wasn't focus on design look.

 ## Live preview